“Nobody Died At Sandy Hook”

 “And to me the people that were there-–they weren’t dressed for December.” pg.
 114

-Is Preston now doubting that the helicopter footage was taken on December 14th?
-Keep in mind, this is the same chapter where he (falsely) suggests that the most accurate information is the stuff you see early on, and yet here we are with helicopter footage from that morning and Preston is doubting its authenticity.
+Is Preston now doubting that the helicopter footage was even taken on December 14th?
+This is the same chapter where he (falsely) claims the earliest information is the most accurate, and yet here he is, questioning the authenticity of footage from that very morning.

 “If there’s a signal to get them out of the building, and there’s always a signal of some sort to get them out of the building safely, they go directly out.
 Period.
 End of subject.” pg.
 114

-So were they supposed to get their coats or not?
-“Vivian Lee” says yes in chapter five, and now Paul Preston says no. The answer, of course, is no, you’re not supposed to get your coats.
-Someone is shooting up the school, for Christ’s sake.
+So, were they supposed to grab their coats or not?
+“Vivian Lee” insists yes in Chapter Five, and now Paul Preston says no. Here’s the actual answer: no, you don’t stop to get your coat when someone is actively shooting up the school.
+The priority is to get out—period.
 Be chilly and alive.

 “And there were some people said that they were in closets for up to four hours.” pg.
 114